manski117/ttt-game/README.md

     DONE make sure that a player can't mark a square that already has an X or O on it.

--build logic that checks for a 3-in-a-row pattern and therefore detects winner
+    DONE build logic that checks for a 3-in-a-row pattern and therefore detects winner

+-make turn system that is aware of who's turn it is
+    -ensure that the right symbol shows up when clicked

 -make sure main readout area can display message to players.